 With so many countries phasing out heavy wattage incandescent bulbs, we feel it's time to take a hard look at the energy efficient light bulbs on the market right now.

 Using light bulbs to save energy is extremely important to our environment and your energy costs.
 We now have a better understanding of how much energy small gestures such as changing your light bulbs can make.
 Remember these numbers the next time someone says replacing your bulbs will not save much energy.

-Over the last few years in the European Union incandescent bulbs have been phased out and replaced by compact florescent light bulbs or CFLs.
+Over the last few years in the European Union incandescent bulbs have been phased out and replaced by compact fluorescent light bulbs or CFLs.
 The Ecodesign Regulatory Committee believes this small change will save citizens almost 40 TWh a year, a TWh is equal to 114 million watts.
 If you are not sure what that means, this infographic puts those numbers into perspective.

 Lumens vs. Watts

 Before we get into the specifics of each light bulb, we would like to clear up some confusion on Lumens and watts.
 If you did not know, here’s the difference between Lumens and watts.

 The two cannot truly be compared, but this could help you determine how important each factor is to your energy efficient light bulb needs.
 Lumens need to be considered when the brightness of the room's light is an important factor to you.
 Watts should be considered based on how much energy you would like to be saving.

 Comparing Light Bulb Savings: LED vs. CFL vs. Halogen

 Here is a breakdown of each type of the energy efficient light bulbs.
 These will include a brief history, pros and cons list, and a chart showing the specifics of each bulb.

 LIGHT-EMITTING DIODE or LED LIGHT BULBS